Boavizta/cloud-scanner/README.md

     standard          get Average (standard) impacts for a given usage duration
 ```

-### Get measured imapcts of your instances for a given period
+### Get measured impacts of instances for a given period

 This uses the workload measured on instances to provide more realistic impacts.